-- 29. This Court has subject matter jurisdiction over this action pursuant to Minnesota Statutes, sections 8.01, 8.31, 8.32, 325D.15, 325D.45, 325F.67, 325F.70, and common law. - 30.
-This Court has personal jurisdiction over JUUL because JUUL purposefully and knowingly transacted business in Minnesota and with Minnesota residents, and has committed acts inside and outside of Minnesota causing injury to the Minnesota public, including Minnesota youth, in violation of Minnesota law. - 31.
-JUUL's marketing activities have specifically targeted Minnesota consumers, including Minnesota youth, in retail stores and on the internet.
+34. This Court has subject matter jurisdiction over this action pursuant to Minnesota

+Statutes, sections 8.01, 8.31, 8.32, 325D.15, 325D.45, 325F.67, 325F.70, and common law.

+- 35. This Court has personal jurisdiction over JUUL, Altria, Philip Morris, ALCS, AGDC, and AE because they purposefully and knowingly transacted business in Minnesota and with Minnesota residents, and have committed acts inside and outside of Minnesota causing injury to the Minnesota public, including Minnesota youth, in violation of Minnesota law. - 36.
+Defendants' marketing, distribution, promotional, and sales activities have specifically targeted Minnesota consumers, including Minnesota youth, in retail stores and on the internet.